davgy016/SAP-MIMOSA/README.md

   ```
 - The frontend expects the backend at `http://127.0.0.1:8000/` by default.
 Adjust as needed in `HomeController.cs`.

+### 3. Run application in Microsoft Visual Studio 2022 +
+- Open Powershell and make sure you are in correct directory  ...\group-5\sapMimosaWebApp.
+- Then run **python main.py**, you should see something like this:
+    INFO:     Started server process [14392]
+    INFO:     Waiting for application startup.
+    INFO:     Application startup complete.
+    INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit).

+- Then run web app as usual by clicking play sign

 ---

 ## API Usage Examples